owencho/SimpleChat/Readme.md

 Example of a Simple Chat Program
 ================================
-The following is the output of a completed simple chat program:
+The following is the output of a completed simple chat program [note that this code is not provided]:

 ![Simple Chat Example](/doc/images/SimpleChat.png)